rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 ## Diagnostics

-- Error: Attempt to unpack an expression that has zero items.
-    - Note that collections with no items can't be unpacked.

 - Error: Attempt to pass the expression itself as an argument without unpacking it, if and only if the conditions that would allow argument unpacking are fulfilled.
     - Suggest refactor: Did you mean (same but with the unpacking syntax)?